STAT545-UBC-hw-2019-20/stat545-hw-almas2019/Hw04/HW04_tidy_data_and_joins.md

 ## 3.2 Emails but not on Guest List

-The names of peoples with emails but are not on guest list:
+The names of peoples with emails but are not on the guest list:

 ```r